Last Updated: August 5, 2020

 "You" may be a:

-"Grid Owner" (i.e., an adult over the age of 18, a teacher or other School representative that subscribes to the Service with the administrative right to create, invite, manage, moderate or delete a Flipgrid video Grid that may be set up using the Service (a "Grid"));
+"Discussion Owner" (i.e., an adult over the age of 18, a teacher or other School representative that subscribes to the Service with the administrative right to use the Service to create, invite, manage, moderate or delete a Flipgrid video group (“Group”) or video topic (“Topic”);

-a "School" (i.e., an educational institution, organization or other educational business for which one or more Grid Owners offers the Service to Students);
+a "School" (i.e., an educational institution, organization or other educational business for which one or more Discussion Owners offers the Service to Students);

-a "Student" (i.e., a "User" who was invited to use the Service by a teacher or School Grid Owner); or
+a "Student" (i.e., a "User" who was invited to use the Service by a School Discussion Owner); or

-a "User" (i.e., any user of the Service, including a Grid Owner).
+a "User" (i.e., any user of the Service, including a Discussion Owner).